fga-eps-mds/2022-2-IsItKbs/CODE_OF_CONDUCT.md

-# Employee Code of Conduct Pact
+# c=Contributor Code of Conduct Pact

 ## Our Commitment